 4. Surpassing the Competition

-Competition within the financial services industry is still very strong.
+Competition within the financial services industry is still robust.
 As mentioned earlier, consumers want more personalized service.
 They also want more automated services with easier access to them.
 Institutions that provide all these services will dominate their share of the market.

 5. Keeping Up with Technology

-Business growth is very important for financial firms, but in order to grow, they must spend money updating their technology.
+Business growth is very important for financial firms, but they must spend money updating their technology to grow.
 According to a report from Protiviti, financial service firms must continue to invest in technology such as robotics and other workflow automation tools to increase their efficiency and reduce the costs associated with operational, risk management, and compliance.

-Firms must also modernize their technology platforms and data storage so they can enable big data solutions such as AI-supported digital customer support assistants.
+Firms must also modernize their technology platforms and data storage to enable big data solutions such as AI-supported digital customer support assistants.